CahidArda/cahidarda.github.io/_portfolio/portfolio-1.md

 Date of writing: 30.8.2022

-In my internship at Arute Solutions (2021 July-August), I worked on engineering features for a time series dataset in the first stage of the intership.
-In the second stage, I began working on deep learning.
-I had already taken a few courses from the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearningai&utm_medium=institutions&utm_campaign=WebsiteCoursesDLSTopButton) offered by [DeepLearning.AI](https://www.deeplearning.ai/), but I had not used deep learning on time series data.
+During my internship at Arute Solutions in July and August 2021, I undertook a two-stage project focusing on enhancing features for a time series dataset.
+Initially, I concentrated on engineering features in the first stage.
+Transitioning into the second stage, my focus shifted towards the realm of deep learning.
+Despite having completed courses from the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearningai&utm_medium=institutions&utm_campaign=WebsiteCoursesDLSTopButton) by [DeepLearning.AI](https://www.deeplearning.ai/), I had yet to apply deep learning techniques to time series data.

-To get familiar with deep learning methods for time series data and also writing my own Keras model, I began by writing a RNN model with Keras.
-I used this experience when working on the next task, which was to implement and use a TabTransformer model in Keras.
+In my pursuit of acclimating to deep learning methodologies for time series data and developing my own Keras model, I commenced by constructing an RNN model using Keras.
+The insights gained from this experience proved invaluable when tackling the subsequent task, which involved implementing and utilizing a TabTransformer model in Keras.

+Within this document, I aim to showcase the RNN module I crafted and delve into the intricacies of the TabTransformer.
+A source of personal pride is my work on the TabTransformer, now [my most appreciated repository on GitHub](https://github.com/CahidArda/tab-transformer-keras).
+Furthermore, this repository has been featured in the code examples of the ["Modern Deep Learning for Tabular Data"](https://link.springer.com/book/10.1007/978-1-4842-8692-0) textbook authored by Andre Ye and Zian Wang, as evidenced by its inclusion in [their corresponding code repository](https://github.com/Apress/modern-deep-learning-tabular-data/blob/main/dl4td-chapter-6-code.ipynb).

 ## RNN Implementation